The Nature of the Firm: Reactions

 In 1991, Coase was awarded the Sveriges Riksbank (Bank of Sweden) Prize in Economic Sciences in Memory of Alfred Nobel.
 His paper provided a breakthrough on the significance of transaction costs and property rights for the institutional structure and functioning of the economy.

 The paper has had an outsized impact on the field of microeconomics, particularly in essentially inventing the body of research that deals with the theory of the firm.
-According to Google Scholar, the paper has been cited more than 40,000 times as of March 2019.
+According to Google Scholar, the paper has been cited more than 59,000 times as of September 2024.

 This article was famously referred by Yochai Benkler in his article "Coase's Penguin, or, Linux and The Nature of the Firm", where he links Coase's essay to the emergence of commons-based peer production communities using the Internet.
 In particular, Benkler considers the commons-based peer production a third alternative coordination mechanism for economic transactions besides the dichotomy composed of markets and hierarchies.
 In the article's title, ‘penguin’ refers to the logo of the Linux operating system, invoking the challenge it poses to Coase's work by working through different mechanisms than those present in markets and firms.
 Resolving this challenge, according to Benkler, lies in substituting the role of transaction costs in Coase's work with the concept of information opportunity costs when explaining the emergence of commons-based peer production.

 The World Bank's 2019 World Development Report on The Changing Nature of Work suggests that firms and production processes become less vertically integrated as technology makes it cheaper to resort to the open market to complete portions of the production process.

-The paper continues to inspire new areas of inquiry.
-For example, on its 80th anniversary, an homage was paid to it by extending its logic to the field of blockchains.